hypergraph-xyz/vault/README.md

 For more documentation and requirements, check out the Wiki.

+## Secrets

+In production secrets are passed in via environment variables, for local development copy `.env.example` to `.env` and fill in all the secrets.

 ## Migrations

 Whenever you start the server, it will check for and apply any migrations not